 Students Counseled (Since 1997)

-Bridges serves students from Taos High School, Taos Cyber Magnet School, Vista Grande High School, Taos Academy, Peñasco High School, Mesa Vista High School, Moreno Valley High School, Questa High School, GED programs and UNM-Taos.
+Bridges serves students from Taos High School, Taos Cyber Magnet School, Vista Grande High School, Taos Academy, Peñasco High School, Mesa Vista High School, Moreno Valley High School, Questa High School, GED/HSE programs and UNM-Taos.
 We work with schools to support amazing guidance counselors who have large caseloads and can’t spend as much time as they’d like on college advisement.
 Additionally, Bridges offers support to other community providers in support of the intentional personal development of youth and adults.

-This year, Bridges clients received a total of over $100,000 in local scholarships to attend the schools of their choice.
+Bridges clients receive thousands of dollars in local, regional, and institutional scholarships to attend the schools of their choice.
 Most scholarships will be applied to their first year of college, and some are four-year renewable awards.

 Current program year

 Bridges believes in reaching out to our community.
-This year we are working with 10th grade students at Taos Middle School through our early awareness and outreach program, College Connections.
-We also educate parents and community members by hosting financial aid workshops, alumni panels and parent panels.
-We reach approximately 750 people a year through these events.
+Through our College Connections pilot program.
+We continue with the class of 2021.
+We started with this cohort when they were in 8th grade at Taos Middle School.
+Through this early awareness and outreach program, we hope more students will have greater access to postsecondary options.
+Also, we provide area high school juniors with a postsecondary admissions and financial aid overview.
+And we educate parents and community members by hosting financial aid workshops, alumni panels and parent panels.
+We reach approximately 800 people a year through these events.

 - Hispanic 62% 62%